All Episodes

 Wouldn't we all love to say that to the government bureaucrat who's getting in between us and our business?

-Three weeks later three weeks later, the IRS began destroying her life.
+Three weeks later, three weeks later, the IRS began destroying her life.

-Three weeks later, IRS agents went into her three stores, uh, seized the inventory, froze her bank accounts, took the cash, shut down the stores, claimed she owed a third of a million dollars in back taxes.
+Three weeks later, IRS agents went into her three stores, seized the inventory, froze her bank accounts, took the cash, shut down the stores, claimed she owed a third of a million dollars in back taxes.

-Uh they publicly accused her of drug dealing.
+They publicly accused her of drug dealing.

-This may be the most expensive joke in American history, uh, except for the Obama stimulus bill, which spent a trillion dollars and left no tracks, which is a pretty expensive joke.
+This may be the most expensive joke in American history, except for the Obama stimulus bill, which spent a trillion dollars and left no tracks, which is a pretty expensive joke.

 But this may be the second most expensive joke in American history, all because of a one-liner.

-Uh she denied she owed any taxes and demanded an audit.
+She denied she owed any taxes and demanded an audit.

 So they audited everything.

-By the way, nobody knows whether that's r correct or not, because there's no correct answer to what taxes you owe in America.
+By the way, nobody knows whether that's correct or not, because there's no correct answer to what taxes you owe in America.

 So in other words, even the computerized tax software can't say whether this is an accurate figure.

-All they can say is whether it falls within the murky penumbra of what you can get away with, the unspecified high figure and the unspecified low figure, and if you're swimming somewhere in that murky in that murky grey murk, uh you'll be safe from an audit.
+All they can say is whether it falls within the murky penumbra of what you can get away with, the unspecified high figure and the unspecified low figure.

 And they tell her that the Pope is coming to Denver.

-This is 1993, the Pope is coming to Denver, and that if she plays ball, they'll return her merchandise in time for her to sell baptismal gowns for the Pope's visit.
+And that if she plays ball, they'll return her merchandise in time for her to sell baptismal gowns for the Pope's visit.

 This all went on for years.